krother/generative_art/random_blur/README.md

 # Random Blur

 The `np.random` module contains many random functions.
-We can use them to generate random pixes:
+We can use them to generate random pixels:

 ![](../images/blur.png)

+The `np.random.ranint()` function uses the uniform distribution:

+:::include blur.py

 Print the array to take a look at the values:

     :::python3
     print(a)

 ----

 ## Challenges: